destel/rill/README.md

 ## Quick Start
-Let's look at a common task: fetch users from an API, activate them, and save the changes back.
+Let's look at a practical example: fetch users from an API, activate them, and save the changes back.
 The example shows how to control concurrency at each step while keeping the code clean and manageable.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package)